5 from 25 votes

 • Pour mixture into a greased baking dish.

-• Bake uncovered at 375 degrees for 30-35 minutes, until sides of casserole are bubbling and top of the casserole is starting to turn brown.
+• Bake uncovered at 375℉ for 30-35 minutes, until sides of casserole are bubbling and top of the casserole is starting to turn brown.

-• Sprinkle top with ½ cup chopped cilantro, extra parmesan, and remaining lime juice.
+• Sprinkle top with ½ cup chopped cilantro, extra parmesan, and the remaining juice of 1 lime.

 Notes